 Main CFP Project

 The California Families Project (CFP) is an ongoing longitudinal study of the health, development, and well-being of 674 Mexican-origin youth and their parents.
 The project was launched in 2006, when the youth were 10 years old.
-Annual assessments have occurred over the past 11 years, and Wave 12 is currently in progress.
+Annual assessments occurred when the youth were age 10 to 19 (Waves 1-10), and again at age 21 (Wave 11) and age 23 (Wave 12).
+Wave 13 is currently in progress.

 California Babies Project